-A person who acquires at least 25 percent, 50 percent, or 75 percent of the outstanding shares in a company must issue a tender offer to provide all securities holders with an equal opportunity to sell their securities at the same price.
+Subject to certain exemptions, a person who acquires at least 25 percent, 50 percent, or 75 percent of the outstanding shares in a company must issue a tender offer to provide all securities holders with an equal opportunity to sell their securities at the same price.
 The computation excludes treasury stock.
 Regulations set requirements with respect to the information and advice other securities holders are to be provided to assist them in making such a decision, as well as relevant time frames.